postgrespro/mmts/generations2.md

   genstate->current_gen = gen;
   genstate->donors = donors;

-  if !IsMemberOfGen(me, gen) {
+  /* We are not member of this generation... */ if !IsMemberOfGen(me, gen) ||
      /*
+      * .. or we can't be online in it due to promise: when we voted for last_vote.num,
+      * we promised that the oldest gen among gens with num <= last_vote.num in
+      * which we ever can be online (and thus create xacts) is last_online_in
+      * on the moment of voting, and it should stay forever.
+To keep that
+      * promise, prevent getting ONLINE in gens with <= last_vote.num numbers.
+      */
+     genstate->last_vote.num > gen.num {
+    /*
-     * We are not member of this generation; nothing much to do.
+     * We can never create xacts in this gen; nothing much to do.
 Walreceivers
      * and backends will halt.
+     *
      * XXX before proposing to vote for generation with us, we would like
      * minimize the recovery lag to decrease downtime of the cluster.
 For that,
      * we need to determine the donor and recover in exactly this state: when we
-     * are in generation which doesn't include us.
+     * are in 'dead' generation where we can never be online.
      * This is a performance optimization which doesn't influence safety:
      * recovering in single-thread mode applying all origins from anyone is always
      * okay.
 So it is omitted from this description; here, nothing just happens
      * if we are not member of the current gen.
      */
+    genstate->status = DISABLED;
     fsync genstate
     LWLockRelease(GenLock);
-    return true;
+    return;
   }

   /*